-Raised in Chicago, West began rapping in the third grade, however the musician has also maintained a keen interest in art and design, leading to him attending art school for a single semester, before dropping out to pursue music entirely in the late 1990s.
+Raised in Chicago,Ye began rapping in the third grade.
+The musician maintained a keen interest in art and design: He attended art school for a single semester, before dropping out to pursue music entirely in the late 1990s.